whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 When offering a consequentialist account of rightness, a common distinction in the philosophical literature is between two views called _direct consequentialism_ and _indirect consequentialism_.

 According to the direct view, the rightness of an action (or rule, policy, etc.) depends only on its consequences.
-On this view, to determine the right action in some set of feasible actions, we should directly evaluate the consequences of the actions to see which has the best consequences.
-The best known direct view is act utilitarianism (or act consequentialism), which directly assesses the moral rightness of (and only of) actions.
+On this view, to determine the right action from among a set of feasible options, we should directly evaluate which option has the best consequences.
+Act utilitarianism (or act consequentialism more generally) directly assesses the moral rightness of actions.

-In contrast, according to indirect consequentialism we should evaluate the moral status of an action _indirectly_, based on its relationship to something else (such as a rule), whose status is itself assessed in terms of its consequences.
-The most famous indirect view is known as _rule utilitarianism_ (or _[rule consequentialism](https://plato.stanford.edu/entries/consequentialism-rule/)_).
+According to indirect consequentialism, we should instead evaluate the moral status of an action _indirectly_, based on its relationship to something else (such as a rule), which is in turn assessed in terms of its consequences.
+The most famous indirect view is known as _rule utilitarianism_ (or _[rule consequentialism](https://plato.stanford.edu/entries/consequentialism-rule/)_ more generally).
 According to rule utilitarianism, what makes an action right is that it conforms to the set of rules that would have the best utilitarian consequences if they were generally accepted or followed.
-Since an action’s morality depends only on its conformity to a rule, rather than its own consequences, rule utilitarianism is a form of indirect consequentialism.
+Since an action’s morality depends on its conformity to a rule, rather than its own consequences, rule utilitarianism is a form of indirect consequentialism.

-On our definition of consequentialism, only the direct view is a genuinely consequentialist position, and rule utilitarianism/consequentialism, despite the name, is not a type of consequentialism.[^2] As Brad Hooker, the world’s leading rule consequentialist, argues, the most plausible form of rule consequentialism is not motivated solely by the consequentialist commitment to outcomes being as good as possible: for example, he justifies rule consequentialism because it impartially justifies intuitively plausible moral rules.[^3] This marks an important difference from foundationally consequentialist theories.
+On our definition of consequentialism, only the direct view is a genuinely consequentialist position, and rule utilitarianism/consequentialism, despite the name, is not a type of consequentialism.[^2] As Brad Hooker, the world’s leading rule consequentialist, argues, rule consequentialism is not plausibly motivated by a consequentialist commitment to outcomes being as good as possible: the case for rule consequentialism is instead that it impartially justifies intuitively plausible moral rules.[^3] This marks an important difference from foundationally consequentialist theories.

 Though act utilitarianism assesses only actions (rather than rules) in terms of “rightness”, it nevertheless also recognizes the importance of having strong commitments to familiar moral rules.
-Rules such as “don’t lie” and “don’t kill” are regarded as useful decision procedures—guidelines we should almost always follow—but not as standards of moral rightness.
-For a related discussion that seeks to clarify this point further, see the section on “[multi-level utilitarianism](/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism)” below.
+Rules such as “don’t lie” and “don’t kill” are regarded as useful guidelines that we should almost always follow in practice—precisely so that our actions better achieve good outcomes and avoid harm.
+For further discussion and clarification, see the section on “[multi-level utilitarianism](/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism)”, below.

 ### Welfarism

-Consequentialists differ regarding what they mean by _good consequences_.
-Utilitarians endorse _[welfarism](https://plato.stanford.edu/entries/well-being/#Wel)_, which is defined as follows:
+Consequentialists differ in what they take to be the _good_ to be promoted.
+Utilitarians endorse _[welfarism](https://plato.stanford.edu/entries/well-being/#Wel)_, which we define as follows:

-> **Welfarism is the view that only the _welfare_ (also called _well-being_) of individuals determines the value of an outcome.**[^4]
+> **Welfarism is the view that the value of an outcome is wholly determined by the well-being of the individuals in that outcome.**[^4]

-Specifically, from a welfarist perspective, good consequences are those which increase well-being in the world, while bad consequences are those which decrease it.
-Philosophers use the term well-being to describe everything that is good for a person in itself, as opposed to things only instrumentally good for a person.
-For example, money can buy many useful things and is thus good for a person instrumentally, but it is not a component of their well-being.
+Specifically, welfarism holds that positive well-being is the only intrinsic good, and negative well-being is the only intrinsic bad.
+Philosophers use the term “well-being” to describe everything that is _in itself_ good for someone, as opposed to things that are merely _instrumentally_ good.
+For example, money can buy many useful things and is thus instrumentally good for you, but having money does not _in itself_ constitute well-being.

-Different [theories of well-being](/theories-of-wellbeing) regard different things as the constituents of well-being.
+Different [theories of well-being](/theories-of-wellbeing) regard different things as the basic constituents of well-being.
 The three most prevalent theories are _[hedonism](/theories-of-wellbeing#hedonism)_, _[desire theories](/theories-of-wellbeing#desire-theories)_ and _[objective list theories](/theories-of-wellbeing#objective-list-theories)_.

-While every plausible view recognizes that well-being is important, some philosophers reject welfarism on the grounds that _other_ things matter in addition.
+While every plausible view recognizes that well-being is important, some philosophers reject welfarism by claiming that other things matter in addition.
 For example, [egalitarians](/near-utilitarian-alternatives#egalitarianism-and-distributive-justice) may hold that inequality is intrinsically bad, even when it benefits some and harms none.
 Others might hold that [environmental](/near-utilitarian-alternatives#environmental-value) and [aesthetic value](/near-utilitarian-alternatives#aesthetic-value) must be considered in addition to well-being.
+Welfarists claim that these other things matter only insofar as they contribute to someone’s well-being.

 ### Impartiality and the Equal Consideration of Interests

 Utilitarianism is committed to a conception of _impartiality_ that builds in the _equal consideration of interests_:

-> **Impartiality is the view that the identity of individuals is irrelevant to the value of an outcome.
-Furthermore, equal weight must be given to the interests of all individuals.**
+> **Impartiality is the view that a given quantity of well-being is equally valuable no matter _whose_ well-being it is.**

-Accepting this conception of impartiality means treating well-being as equally valuable regardless of when, where or to whom it occurs.
-As utilitarian philosopher Henry Sidgwick states: “the good of any one person is no more important from the point of view (...) of the universe than the good of any other”.[^5] As a consequence, utilitarians value the well-being of all individuals equally, regardless of their nationality, gender, where or when they live, or even their species.
+As utilitarian philosopher [Henry Sidgwick](/utilitarian-thinker/henry-sidgwick) states: “the good of any one person is no more important from the point of view... of the universe than the good of any other”.[^5] Utilitarians value the well-being of all individuals equally, regardless of their nationality, gender, where or when they live, or even their species.
 According to utilitarianism, _in principle_ you should not even privilege the well-being of yourself or your family over the well-being of distant strangers (though there may be good _practical_ reasons to do so).[^6]

 Not all philosophers agree that impartiality is a core feature of morality.
 They might hold that we are allowed, or even required, to be _[partial](/near-utilitarian-alternatives#egoism-and-partialism)_ towards a particular group, such as our friends and family.
 Or they might advance an alternative conception of “impartiality” that does not require the equal consideration of interests.
 For example, _[prioritarianism](/near-utilitarian-alternatives#prioritarianism)_ gives extra weight to the interests of the worst-off, whoever they might be.

 ### Aggregationism

-According to utilitarianism, the overall value in the world is given by the sum total of well-being in it.
-This means utilitarians accept _aggregationism_, which is defined as follows:[^7]
+The final common element of utilitarianism is _aggregationism_, which we define as follows:

-> **Aggregationism is the view that the value of the world is the sum**[^8] **of the values of its parts, where these parts are local phenomena such as experiences, lives, or societies.**[^9]
+> **Aggregationism is the view that the value of an outcome is given by the _sum_**[^8] **value of the lives it contains.**[^9]

-When combined with welfarism and the equal consideration of interests, this view implies that we can meaningfully add up the well-being of different individuals, and use this total to determine which trade-offs are worth making.
-For example, utilitarianism claims that improving five lives by some amount is better than improving one life by the same amount, and that it is five times better.
+When combined with welfarism and impartiality, this implies that we can meaningfully “add up” the well-being of different individuals, and use this total to determine which trade-offs are worth making.
+For example, utilitarianism claims that improving five lives by some amount is five times better than improving one life by the same amount.

 Some philosophers deny any form of aggregationism.
 They may believe, for instance, that small benefits delivered to many people cannot outweigh large benefits to a few people.
 To illustrate this belief, suppose you face the choice between saving a given person’s life or preventing a large group of people from experiencing mild headaches.
-An anti-aggregationist might hold that saving the life is more morally important than preventing the headaches, _regardless of the number of headaches prevented_.
-Utilitarians would reason that if there are enough people whose headaches you can prevent, then the total well-being generated by preventing the headaches is greater than the total well-being of saving the life, so you are morally required to prevent the headaches.[^10] The number of headaches we have to relieve for it to be better than saving a life might be, in practice, _extremely_ high—but utilitarians, nonetheless, believe there is _some_ number of headaches at which this trade-off should be made.
+An [anti-aggregationist](/objections-to-utilitarianism/separateness-of-persons/#anti-aggregative-intuitions) might hold that saving the life is more morally important than preventing the headaches, _regardless of the number of headaches prevented_.
+Utilitarians would reason that if there are enough people whose headaches you can prevent, then the total well-being generated by preventing the headaches is greater than the total well-being of saving the life, so you should prevent the headaches.[^10] The number of headaches we have to relieve for it to be better than saving a life might be, in practice, _extremely_ high—but utilitarians, nonetheless, believe there is _some_ number of headaches at which this trade-off should be made.

 In practice, many individuals and policymakers appear to endorse these kinds of trade-offs.
 For example, allowing cars to drive fast on roads increases the number of people who die in accidents.
-Placing exceedingly low speed limits would save lives at the cost of inconveniencing many drivers.
+Imposing extremely low speed limits would save lives at the cost of inconveniencing many drivers.
 Most people demonstrate an implicit commitment to aggregationism when they judge it worse to impose these many inconveniences for the sake of saving a few lives.

 ## The Two Elements of Classical Utilitarianism

 Above we have explained the four elements accepted by all utilitarian theories: consequentialism, welfarism, impartiality, and aggregationism.
 While this is useful for distinguishing utilitarian from non-utilitarian moral theories, there are also important distinctions between utilitarian theories.
 Depending on how a utilitarian theory is spelled out, it might have widely differing practical implications and may be more or less compelling.

-The oldest and most prominent utilitarian theory is classical utilitarianism, which can be defined as follows:
+The oldest and most prominent utilitarian theory is _classical utilitarianism_, which can be defined as follows:

 > **Classical utilitarianism is the view that one ought always to promote the sum total of happiness over suffering.**